Oxalic Acid and Oxalates: Health Effects and Kidney Stones

 Determining the amount of oxalate provided by a particular plant is quite difficult.
 It depends on variable conditions such as the environment in which the plant was grown, the age of the plant when it was harvested, and the way in which the plant is prepared for eating.
 The serving size is important, too.

 In addition, the form of the oxalate in the plant is significant.
-The more soluble types of oxalates, such as magnesium oxalate, may be absorbed into the body from the small intestine, while the less soluble ones, such as calcium oxalate, may stay in the intestine and be passed harmlessly out of the body.
+The more soluble types, such as magnesium oxalate, may be absorbed into the body from the small intestine, while the less soluble ones, such as calcium oxalate, may stay in the intestine and be passed harmlessly out of the body.
 Foods from animals don't contain as much oxalate as foods from plants.

 Oxalates in the Diet and Nutrient Absorption